Petition filed seeking removal of Nueces County District Attorney Mark Gonzalez

-CORPUS CHRISTI, Texas — A petition seeking the removal of Nueces County District Attorney Mark Gonzalez was filed late Friday in District Court.
+A petition seeking the removal of Nueces County District Attorney Mark Gonzalez was filed late Friday in District Court and assigned to 319th District Court Judge David Stith's court.

 Gonzalez, who is in his second term as DA, is responsible for the prosecution of felony and misdemeanor cases within Nueces County.
 His term expires on Dec.
 31, 2024.

-The petition, brought by local realtor and state director for County Citizens Defending Freedom, Colby Wiltse, alleges Gonzalez should be removed from public office "due to incompetency, official misconduct, and failure to give bond."
+The petition, brought by Nueces County resident and Texas State Director for County Citizens Defending Freedom, Colby Wiltse, alleges Gonzalez should be removed from public office "due to incompetency, official misconduct, and failure to give bond."

 "During Defendant's current term of office, he has mishandled and mismanaged murder cases, motions to revoke, criminal dismissal rates, and intentionally nullified duly enacted laws of his oath of office," the petition stated.
 "Under the Defendant's charge and supervision, the criminal justice system in Nueces County is in crisis with backlogged cases and a shortage of experienced professional prosecutors."

-Note: Editor's note: This article has been updated to correct the occupation of the person filing the petition.